Best red light therapy for knee pain in 2026: compare the top devices

 Alternative knee pain relief devices

-- Neuromuscular Electrical Stimulation (NMES) is a therapy that focuses on muscle strengthening.
+- Neuromuscular electrical stimulation (NMES) is a type of therapy that focuses on muscle strengthening.
 It uses electrical current to stimulate nerves and muscles.
 It’s believed that this stimulation may improve muscle function, promote healing, and reduce pain.

-- Transcutaneous Electrical Nerve Stimulation (TENS.)
-TENS devices focus on pain relief.
+- Transcutaneous electrical nerve stimulation (TENS) devices focus on pain relief.
 This method uses a gentle electrical pulse, blocking pain signals from reaching the brain and acting like a natural pain killer.

 Other red light therapy devices to increase your well-being